 You Must Use A Comcast Voice Modem?

 Unfortunately in almost all cases you MUST buy a new modem.
 Do not buy a used modem because often times they are on a closed account in another state and you do not have permission to add them to your own.
 It’s silly but I know how much trouble those agents have when the modem has previously been provisioned on an existing account.
-List of supported modems.
-Note that they must have a check mark in the Retail column to be supported.
+They will even make you go into an actual retail location to prove you have the device in hand and are not hacking someone elses account by trying to use their modem.

 Do I need a modem and a router?